 Sec.
-11. Quorum; Compelling Attendance At Meetings.
+11. Ouorum; compelling attendance at meetings.

 A majority of the council shall constitute a quorum for the transaction of business, but a less number may adjourn from time to time and postpone the consideration of or action upon, pending business in like manner.
 Attendance at meetings of absent members of the council may be compelled in such manner and under such penalties as may be prescribed by ordinance.